hymnis/dsul-python/README.md

 ## Development
 This is the basic flow for development on the project.
-Step 1-2 should only have to be run once, while 3-6 is the continuous development cycle.
+Step 1-2 should only have to be run once, while 3-8 is the continuous development cycle.

 1. Install python requirements (`pip install -r requirements.development.txt`)
 0. Initialize pre-commit (`pre-commit install`)
+0. Create feature branch
 0. Develop stuff
 0. Format and lint
 0. Test